bark-simulator/bark-ml/Readme.md

 ```python
 env = gym.make("merging-v0")
 ```
-The ego agent is placed on the right lane and its goal on the left.
+In the merging scenario, the ego vehicle is placed on the right and its goal is placed on the left lane.
 All other vehicles are controlled by the MOBIL model.
 For more details have a look [here](https://bark-simulator.github.io/tutorials/bark_ml_environments/#merging).